I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtllookupfirstmatchingelementgenerictableavl.md

 <p>The <b>RtlLookupFirstMatchingElementGenericTableAvl</b>routine returns a pointer to the matched data, or <b>NULL</b> if no match was found.</p>

 ## -remarks
 <p>A tree that implements a generic table might contain several file names that differ only in case.
-A search algorithm can use this routine to locate the first match, without reference to case, and use an enumeration routine, such as <a href="https://msdn.microsoft.com/library/windows/hardware/hh406462">RtlEnumerateGenericTableWithoutSplayingAvl</a>, to return each subsequent match.</p>

-<p>By default, the operating system uses splay trees to implement generic tables, but the <b>RtlLookupFirstMatchingElementGenericTableAvl</b>routine only works with Adelson-Velsky/Landis (AVL) trees.
-Under some circumstances, operations on a splay tree will make the tree deep and narrow and might even turn it into a straight line.
-Very deep trees degrade the performance of searches.
-You can ensure a more balanced, shallower tree implementation of generic tables by using Adelson-Velsky/Landis (AVL) trees.
-If you want to configure the generic table routines to use AVL trees instead of splay trees in your driver, insert the following define statement in a common header file before including <i>Ntddk.h</i>:</p>

-<p>#define RTL_USE_AVL_TABLES 0</p>

-<p>If RTL_USE_AVL_TABLES is not defined, you must use the AVL form of the generic table routines. </p>

-<p>Callers of <b>RtlLookupFirstMatchingElementGenericTableAvl</b> must be running at &lt;= APC_LEVEL if either of the following conditions holds:</p>

-<p>A tree that implements a generic table might contain several file names that differ only in case.
-A search algorithm can use this routine to locate the first match, without reference to case, and use an enumeration routine, such as <a href="https://msdn.microsoft.com/library/windows/hardware/hh406462">RtlEnumerateGenericTableWithoutSplayingAvl</a>, to return each subsequent match.</p>
+A search algorithm can use this routine to locate the first match, without reference to case, and use an enumeration routine, such as <a href="..\ntddk\nf-ntddk-rtlenumerategenerictablewithoutsplayingavl.md">RtlEnumerateGenericTableWithoutSplayingAvl</a>, to return each subsequent match.</p>

 <p>By default, the operating system uses splay trees to implement generic tables, but the <b>RtlLookupFirstMatchingElementGenericTableAvl</b>routine only works with Adelson-Velsky/Landis (AVL) trees.
 Under some circumstances, operations on a splay tree will make the tree deep and narrow and might even turn it into a straight line.
 Very deep trees degrade the performance of searches.
 You can ensure a more balanced, shallower tree implementation of generic tables by using Adelson-Velsky/Landis (AVL) trees.
 If you want to configure the generic table routines to use AVL trees instead of splay trees in your driver, insert the following define statement in a common header file before including <i>Ntddk.h</i>:</p>